 You need only think of McDonald’s golden arches to know that logos can make a business and brand instantly recognisable.
 This commercial reality applies as much to online businesses as to the traditional bricks and mortar varieties.
-What’s often misunderstood is that the process of registering a logo is different from registering your business name.
+What’s often misunderstood is the process of how to register a logo and how it differs from registering your business name.
 This article explains how to register a logo as a trademark and why it differs from registering your business name.

 A trade mark is a sign used or sign used with the intention to distinguish the goods or services of one trader from another.
 Contrary to widespread belief, a trademark need not be a logo.
 It can be a word, phrase, letter, number, picture, an aspect of packaging or a combination of all of these.